diegogurpegui/mnemojic-phrase/README.md

 You have a web tool available here:<br/>
 https://diegogurpegui.com/mnemojic-phrase

 The files for that web version are automatically served from the "web" directory in this repo.
+Still, it uses third-party library so you should be VERY carefull when using it.

+The website should be able to run 100% offline.

 ### CLI interface